-Oil production is limited; it has remained roughly stable since 2012 at 1.7 Mt.
+Oil production is limited; it has remained roughly stable since 2012 at 1.8 Mt.
 Oil production is located in the Pripyat area in the southeast of the country.
-Around 90% of oil supplies come from Russia.
+All the crude oil supplies come from Russia.

 Oil prices are regulated.
 Diesel and gasoline prices have been increasing since 2016 after a 27% and 29% drop, respectively, between 2014 and 2015; the prices reached US$0.79/l in 2019.
 Moreover oil prices are among the lowest in the region.

 Per capita energy consumption stands at 2.8 toe (2019), including approximately 3 500 kWh of electricity.

 Total energy consumption increased by 5% in 2018 and remained stable in 2019 (26.7 Mtoe); previously it remained roughly stable between 2015 and 2017 (around 25 Mtoe).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)